Khiam: After independence

 In 1953, Haj Khalil Haidar was re-elected and served as mayor until 1957.
 In 1957, he was replaced by Hassan Ali Faiz who remained in this position until 1963.
 A new council was elected in 1963, with 16 members, and Kamel Mohammad Ali Al-Daoui as the mayor and Haj Asaad Khalil Mhana as the deputy mayor.
 This council continued its work until the outbreak of the Lebanese Civil War in 1975.

-During the 1990s, Al-Khiam was the site of the Khiam Detention Center, operated by the South Lebanon Army during the Israeli occupation of Southern Lebanon.
-Lebanese Muslim civilians were exposed to torture by Israeli and Lebanese agents in this camp and faced indefinite detention once arrested.
+During the 1990s, Khiam was the site of the Khiam Detention Center, operated by the South Lebanon Army during the Israeli occupation of Southern Lebanon.
+Lebanese Shia civilians were exposed to torture by Israeli and Lebanese agents in this camp and faced indefinite detention once arrested.
 The prison was captured by Hezbollah during the Battle of Khiam in 2000, shortly before the Israeli withdrawal from South Lebanon.

 The town saw a major confrontation between the Israeli Army and Hezbollah fighters in the 2006 Lebanon War, during which a United Nations post was bombed by the Israeli Army killing four United Nations Military Observers.
 The IDF and Hezbollah clashed in the area once again in June 2024, with fighter jets and artillery strikes.

-In October 2024, the village of Al-Khiyam become the site of heavy fighting between the IDF and Hezbollah.
-On 29 October, Israeli tanks entered the outskirts of the Khaim, marking their deepest push into southern Lebanon since launching a ground operation in September, though ultimately failing to take the village.
+In October 2024, Khiam become the site of heavy fighting between the IDF and Hezbollah.
+Following the ceasefire, Israel Defense Forces systematically destroyed civilian infrastructure such as roads, electricity and water installations, as well as destroying and damaging every home in the town.
+The town's inhabitants returned to the rubble, vowing not to abandon their town, recovering items from the rubble and attempting to rebuild.

+Following the start of the 2026 Lebanon war, during the Battle of Khiam, Israel captured Khiam as part of their occupation of southern Lebanon.
+The Lebanese National News Agency reported that Israeli forces continued the demolition of homes even after the 2026 Lebanon ceasefire.

 Demographics

-In 2014 Muslims made up 93.17% and Christians 6.48% of registered voters in Al-Khiyam.
+In 2014 Muslims made up 93.17% and Christians 6.48% of registered voters in Khiam.
 91.29% of the voters were Shiite Muslims.